 The wholesale area is home to hundreds of small stands that sell all sorts of local delicacies and the marketplace is also famous for the tuna auction held early in the morning every day.
 The market is also said to have the best sashimi (thinly sliced raw meat or seafood) in the world.

 Have you been to Tokyo?
-Do you have a favorite neighborhood that’s worth catching a plane to Tokyo to visit?
+Do you have a favorite neighborhood that’s worth visiting?
 Let us know in the comments!